Insights

 Brands are complex beasts but here's some thoughts I always return to to make sense of it all:

-Customers may forget what you said, but they’ll never forget how you made them feel – Carl Buechner
+—Customers may forget what you said, but they’ll never forget how you made them feel – Maya Angelou

 Nurture the narrative